-Nursing is one of the few well-paying, predominantly female professions.
-Male nurses make up only about 13% of the nursing workforce.
-So you might be surprised to learn that the average male RN salary is $6,000 a year higher than that of a female RN.
+Nursing is one of the few well-paying, predominantly female professions; Male nurses make up only 13% of the nursing workforce.
+Overall, the average RN earns approximately $39.78 per year.
+Yet, despite holding fewer nursing jobs, men do tend to earn more than women in the field.

-A 2017 Medscape RN/LPN Compensation Report found that some differences in the ways that male nurses work might account for the pay gap.
-Here are some of those differences:
+A 2017 Medscape RN/LPN Compensation Report found that some differences in the ways male nurses work and interact with their employers could account for the pay gap.
+These are some of the differences:

 - Male nurses were more likely to work overtime hours than female nurses.

-- Males were more likely to work at inpatient hospitals, which pay more than outpatient settings.
+- Male nurses more likely to work at inpatient hospitals, which pay more than outpatient settings.

-- Male RNs were more likely than female RNs to work in urban areas, which typically pay more than more rural areas due to the cost of living.
+- Male nurses were more likely to work in urban areas, which typically pay more than rural areas due to the cost of living.